google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 ### Override the move methods

-In order to create a cursor that skips over previous and next connections: override the methods that move the cursor.
+Override the methods that move the cursor in order to skip over previous and next connections.

 Add the following code to `cursors/custom.js`, inside the `CustomCursor` class definition (these implementations are just a starting point that will be improved upon in the next step):